lazycloud0/react_app_website/README.md

 // —> new action “SUBMIT_STARTED"
 // —> use new state property to show/hide different button text

-MVPs
+## MVPs

-MVP 1:
+# MVP 1:

 - refactor existing useStates to reducer function
 - implement dispatch
 - check if it works

-MVP 2:
+# MVP 2:

 - validation : input types and formats
 - validation of postcodes : with external API

-MVP 3:

 - loading state

+# MVP 3:

 - on success: hide form and success
   —> dreamer room: success message
 - on fail: cancel loading and error messages

-MVP 4:
+# MVP 4:

+- stretch goals: polish site
+- completing other components: founders page
 - dreamer room
-- stretch goals